ARCPOINT TO HOST CONFERENCE CALL TO PROVIDE BUSINESS UPDATE AND DISCUSS 2022 Q4 AND FULL YEAR FINANCIAL RESULTS

-/EIN News/ -- Greenville, South Carolina, April 13, 2023 (GLOBE NEWSWIRE) -- ARCpoint Inc. (TSXV: ARC) (the “Company” or “ARCpoint”) a leading US-based franchise system providing drug testing, alcohol screening, DNA and clinical lab testing services announces that it will host a conference call on Monday, April 17, 2023 at 11:30 am Eastern time to review the Company’s 2022 Q4 financial results and audited financial results for the year ended December 31, 2022, and provide an operational update.
+Greenville, South Carolina, April 13, 2023 (GLOBE NEWSWIRE) -- ARCpoint Inc. ARC (the "Company" or "ARCpoint") a leading US-based franchise system providing drug testing, alcohol screening, DNA and clinical lab testing services announces that it will host a conference call on Monday, April 17, 2023 at 11:30 am Eastern time to review the Company's 2022 Q4 financial results and audited financial results for the year ended December 31, 2022, and provide an operational update.

 The dial-in number for the conference call is as follows: